trevorabel/trevorabel.github.io/implementationDesignExplanation.md

 ![Fig. 43](images/main27.PNG)
 Fig. 43 Password verification method for AES256 decryption.

-This is a boolean method that checks to make sure that the entered key phrase and the entered salt phrase match so that decryption occurs when these are both matching as a method of verification that its the same person.
+This is a boolean method that checks to make sure that the entered key phrase and the entered salt phrase match so that decryption occurs when these are both matching as a method of verification that it's the same person.

 ![Fig. 44](images/main28.PNG)
 Fig. 44 Password verification (cont) and bufferedReader method.

-The password verification method shows what the check is for if one or both of the phraes is wrong.
+The password verification method shows what the check is for if one or both of the phrases is wrong.
 Then the buffered reader method is what is used to take the contents from the file path query and retrieve the text from inside the file and put it into a string so that it can be encrypted.